Understanding feline perception and sensation

 And then there’s the whisker wonder.
 A cat’s whiskers are incredibly sensitive, acting like radar sensors that measure air currents and detect objects in their environment.
 These nifty tools help them navigate tight spaces and judge if they can squeeze through that seemingly impossible gap.

 Now let’s not say goodbye to their sense of smell.
 It’s not quite as strong as a dog’s, but a cat’s sense of smell is still pretty mighty.
 It helps them detect the presence of other cats, potential prey, and to savor the aroma of that freshly opened can of tuna.
-It is also crucial for communication – those little nose taps they do when greeting each other?
+It’s also crucial for communication – those little nose taps they do when greeting each other?
 This is some serious sniff communication right there.

 As for taste, cats are pretty choosy eaters.
 This selectiveness goes back to their survival instincts – they have a special receptor for bitter tastes, helping them steer clear from potentially toxic plants and animals.
 So, when your kitty turns up its nose at that bargain brand food, they’re just listening to their taste buds.